 Counting elephants amid animals depicted in the science room is fun.
 I even noticed a penguin proudly displayed on the shelf.
 I admit it: I missed an elephant in the tusk count.
-You child will probably breeze through this one – please don’t give me up – math was my last favorite subject!
+You child will probably breeze through this one – please don’t give me up – math was my least favorite subject!

 Children’s perception skills are intertwined with a collection of queries regarding a library scene, art room, mazes and games, cafeteria food, a playground, music room and finally, before departure for home, the favorite, “Show and Tell”